Everything you need to know for surviving an Arlington process including contact information and resources.

 - Follow the hierarchy.
 If you're new to volunteering respect others who have been sitting in meetings for years or decades.
 You may be an expert in the field, but respect the county staff experts who know everything there is to know because of their positions.

 - Agree to whatever developers ask for.
 After all, they are our saviors!
-Arlington County will pay for all of our community amenities ie an aquatics center, but we rely almost entirely on developers to provide tiny wins like a small square of open space or perhaps a piece of art that they will take down in a couple of months.
-Just don’t rock the boat and upset them.
-They’ll go elsewhere.
+Arlington County will pay for all of our community amenities like an aquatics center, but we rely almost entirely on developers to provide tiny wins like a small square of open space or perhaps a piece of art that they will take down in a couple of months.
+Just don't rock the boat and upset them.
+They'll go elsewhere.
 And, face it, we are desperate.
+If it weren't for the developers contributing to sidewalks as community benefits we wouldn't be able to afford them.

 How to Avoid Being Part of a Bad Process